 • Take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children

-• Liaise with the local authority and other agencies in line with Working Together to Safeguard Children 2015 and the local Nottinghamshire Safeguarding Children Board procedures and practice guidance
+• Liaise with the local authority and other agencies in line with Working Together to Safeguard Children 2018 and the local Nottinghamshire Safeguarding Children Partnership procedures and practice guidance

 • Formal Designated Safeguarding Lead training will be undertaken every two years.
 Informal training and updating of knowledge and skills will be at regular intervals, undertaken at least annually.
-The Snr Designated Safeguarding Lead is responsible for their own training and should obtain access to resources or any relevant refresher training
+The Senior Designated Safeguarding Leads are responsible for their own training and should obtain access to resources or any relevant refresher training

-• The Snr Designated Safeguarding Lead is also responsible for ensuring all other staff with designated safeguarding responsibilities access up to date and timely safeguarding training and maintains a register to evidence the training
+• The Senior Designated Safeguarding Leads are also responsible for ensuring all other staff with designated safeguarding responsibilities access up to date and timely safeguarding training and maintain a register to evidence the training

 The training undertaken should enable the Designated Safeguarding Lead to: